Joshua 3

 Through The Waters

-You are the God who works wonders; You revealed Your strength among the peoples.
-15 With power You redeemed Your people, the descendants of Jacob and Joseph.
-Selah.
-16 The waters saw You, God.
-The waters saw You; they trembled.
+“You are the God who works wonders; you revealed your strength among the peoples.
+[15] With power you redeemed your people, the descendants of Jacob and Joseph.
+Selah [16] The water saw you, God.
+The water saw you; it trembled.
 Even the depths shook.
-17 The clouds poured down water.
-The storm clouds thundered; Your arrows flashed back and forth.
-18 The sound of Your thunder was in the whirlwind; lightning lit up the world.
+[17] The clouds poured down water.
+The storm clouds thundered; your arrows flashed back and forth.
+[18] The sound of your thunder was in the whirlwind; lightning lit up the world.
 The earth shook and quaked.
-19 Your way went through the sea and Your path through the great waters, but Your footprints were unseen.
+[19] Your way went through the sea and your path through the vast water, but your footprints were unseen.”

-Psalms 77:14-19 HCSB
+Psalms 77:14-19 CSB

+His way goes through the waters.
+They do not frighten Him.
+They do not overwhelm Him.
 When the waters saw God, they trembled.
 Even the depths shook.

 Footprints Unseen

-The final point to reflect on here is the fact that God was present even though His footprints were unseen.
+The final point to reflect on is the fact that God was present even though His footprints were unseen.
 This is the reality of life with Jesus.
 We question.
 We wonder.
 We complain.
 We cry.
 We struggle.
 We don’t see God in the moment even though He is right there working.
-Even though it seems our God has left us, we know He is near to us because we witness the evidence of Him working.
+Even though it seems our God has left us, we know He is near to us because sooner or later we witness the evidence of Him working.
 We must not look down to search for His footprints, but up to His face to see His glory.

 “God’s way is in the sea-it is impossible to track His footsteps-but it is also in the sanctuary!
 In other words, however perplexing His providences may appear, they are governed by His redeeming love for His own, and are consistent with His perfect holiness.
 His ways may be veiled in mystery, but He leads His people as the shepherd His flock.
-Do not look down at your path, but up into His face.”
+Do not look down at your path, but up into His face.

 F.B.
 Meyer